 The menu entry is only shown if GATHER RUNTIME INFORMATION is enabled.
-It allows the asignment of a personal rating value (0-10) to a track which can be displayed in the WPS and used in the Database browser.
-Press Right to increment the value.
+It allows the assignment of a personal rating value (0 - 10) to a track which can be displayed in the WPS and used in the Database browser.
 The value wraps at 10.